Reframe

 When Joe began to see his parents’ viewpoint and understand their frame of reference, the script flipped: his anger slowly drained away—not all at once, but over time—and acceptance took hold.
 What is your parents’ frame of reference?
 Once you can process that, healing can begin.

-Father, help me to see my parents as you see them.
-Help me accept them as you accept me—warts and all.
+Father, help me to see my parents as You see them.
+Help me accept them as You accept me—warts and all.